Universal features of entanglement entropy in the honeycomb Hubbard model

 In this work, we develop an improved method to compute the R\'enyi EE in DQMC that solves the above mentioned sampling problem and enables us to achieve unprecedented precision.
 To do so, we leverage recent advancements in computing the R\'enyi EE in quantum spin systems via nonequilibrium work [\onlinecite{Demidio2020:EEfromNEQLW, Block2020:KSL, Zhao2022:EEatDQC,Zhao2022:REEefficiency}], originally inspired by [\onlinecite{Alba2017:Jarzynski}], to develop an improved \textit{equilibrium} method for DQMC simulations.
-This relies on the ability to define an extended ensemble of Monte Carlo configurations where the entangling region is allowed to fluctuate, see Fig. (\ref{fig:configs}).
-We will show how the original formulation by Grover admits such an extended ensemble and that it can be simulated efficiently using standard DQMC techniques.
-Furthermore, the new R\'enyi EE estimator depends only on the size of the dynamical entangling region and is remarkably well behaved.
+Our approach harnesses the power of importance sampling by introducing an extended ensemble of Monte Carlo configurations in which the entangling region is allowed to fluctuate.
+Remarkably, the original formulation by Grover admits such an extended ensemble that can be simulated efficiently using standard DQMC techniques.

-In order to demonstrate the power of this technique, we use it to study the half-filled honeycomb Hubbard model at $T=0$.
-After comparing to exact results, we show that this method has the precision to detect universal log contributions of the R\'enyi EE throughout the semi-metal phase and at the Gross-Neveu-Yukawa (GNY) critical point, as well as in the Mott insulating phase at large Hubbard repulsion.
+In order to demonstrate the power of this technique, we use it to perform a comprehensive study of the logarithmic corrections to the area law in the half-filled honeycomb Hubbard model at $T=0$.
+We first demonstrate the validity of our method by comparing to quasi-exact results obtained by density matrix renormalization group simulations (DMRG) [\onlinecite{itensor}].
+Next we study the finite size scaling for two different triangular regions, see Fig. (\ref{fig:configs}), in the semi-metal phase and at the Gross-Neveu-Yukawa (GNY) critical point, where the latter shows an enhanced logarithmic contribution that depends on the type of entanglement cut.
+This is further demonstrated by tracking the logarithmic contribution as a function of the interaction strength throughout the semi-metal phase and through the GNY point.
+Finally, we compute the half-system R\'enyi EE at large interaction strength deep in the Mott insulating phase, revealing the distinct logarithmic contribution due to Goldstone modes.

 {\em General method:} We consider the general framework of auxiliary-field DQMC simulations, which map interacting fermionic systems to free fermions coupled to a fluctuating Hubbard-Stratonovich (HS) field [\onlinecite{Loh1992:DQMC},\onlinecite{Assaad2008:DQMC}].
 For a given HS field configuration $s$, one has access to the equal-time Green's function $G^s_{ij} = \langle c_i c^{\dag}_j \rangle_s$.
-In Grover's method [\onlinecite{Grover2013:EEinteracting}], the second R\'enyi entropy $S^{A}_2 = - \ln \mathrm{Tr}(\rho^2_A)$ can be computed considering two independent replica DQMC simulations with Green's functions $G^{s_1}_{ij}, G^{s_2}_{ij}$ and taking the average:
+In Grover's method [\onlinecite{Grover2013:EEinteracting}], the second R\'enyi EE, $S^{A}_2 = - \ln \mathrm{Tr}(\rho^2_A)$, can be computed considering two independent replica DQMC simulations with Green's functions $G^{s_1}_{ij}, G^{s_2}_{ij}$ and taking the average: